pascalbartschi/DataScience-Portfolio/README.md

 ### Directions

-01 and 02 are appropriately documeneted, 03 is in development and I'm still integrating files from other problem I solved
+01 and 02 are appropriately documeneted, 03 is in development and I'm still integrating files from other problems I solved